Converting blood TAC to plasma TAC

 Figure.
 Functions representing population average of plasma-to-blood ratio in [18F]FDOPA and [18F]FBPA studies (unpublished data from TPC).

-Also with these tracers, plasma-to-blood ratio often starts to increase during the PET scan.
+Also with these radiopharmaceuticals, plasma-to-blood ratio often starts to increase during the PET scan.
 This is indicative of the appearance of labelled metabolites which do not penetrate the RBC membrane.